 FAIR USE?
 Probably.
 This is another example of personal use.
 If one engages in the fair use analysis, one finds that: (1) the purpose of the use is educational versus commercial; (2) the professor is using the book, a creative work, for research purposes; (3) copying the entire book would normally exceed the bounds of fair use, however, since the book is out of print and no longer available from any other source, the copying is acceptable; (4) finally, the copying will have no impact on the market for the book because the book is no longer available from any other source.

 SCENARIO 11: Using the same facts as explained in SCENARIO 10 could the professor copy the book and place the book on reserve in the library?
-Could the professor scan the book into her computer and place the book onto the World Wide Web?
+Could the professor scan the book into her computer and place the book onto the internet?

 Showing Video Material for Classroom Instruction